s-laugh/GCDS.NetTemplate/README.md

 # DotNetTemplates-GCDS
 An attempt at simulating the [DotNetTemplates](https://github.com/wet-boew/cdts-DotNetTemplates) for the [CDTS](https://github.com/wet-boew/cdts-sgdc) and [WET](https://github.com/wet-boew/wet-boew), but instead for [GC Design System (GCDS)](https://github.com/cds-snc/gcds-components)

-Currently only designed for MVC, although would like to include Blazor and Razor.
+Currently only designed for MVC, although Razore might work and would like to include Blazor.

-NOTE: namespaces and general naming will likely still change as the organziation is finalized to be more adaptable.
+_NOTE: namespaces and general naming will likely still change as the organziation is finalized to be more adaptable._

 ## Using / Implementing / Installing